SunHHB/DellBIOSTools/DellBIOSTools/README.txt

 Instructions:
 ------------
-- Run Dell_8FC8_Patcher.pyw to start the application
+- Run DellBiosTools.pyw to start the application
 - Patched BIOS files will be saved in path displayed in window
 - Use the tabs at the top to switch between tools